MrPrimate/ddb-meta-data/modules/sacoc/README.md

 - **Includes four adventures** that can be played as stand-alones or woven together to create one Strixhaven campaign taking players from level 1 to level 10

-- Encounter **over forty magical, mysterious creatures and NPCs** in the bestiary to battle in the D&D Beyond Encounters tool

 - Create new characters with the **new player race, the owlin**, one of the owlfolk who study at the university in the Character Builder

 - Experience Dungeons & Dragons and Magic: The Gathering in new ways through the academic challenges, extracurricular activities and jobs, and relationships explored on campus